PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI2.md

 ### Optional: A deeper understanding
 To get a deeper understanding of how these methods work and their technical underpinnings, please watch the following lecture.
-If you find some concepts tricky to understand, take notes and bring them to class where we can discuss them.
+If you find some concepts tricky to understand, take notes and discuss them with your mentor.

 <!-- blank line -->
 <figure class="video_container">